zapier/visual-builder/docs/_partner_case_studies/meistertask.md

 MeisterTask isn't new to marketing web-based apps—its flagship product MindMeister is over a decade old—but when it entered a new software category, it needed to reach a new audience.
 Zapier's App Directory and [co-marketing campaigns](https://zapier.com/platform/partner-program) addressed this need.

-“From a marketing perspective, our partnership with Zapier is one of the most fruitful and rewarding ones," says Raphaela Brandner, a Partner Manager.
+"From a marketing perspective, our partnership with Zapier is one of the most fruitful and rewarding ones," says Raphaela Brandner, a Partner Manager.
 "Being recommended on Zapier’s blog and website creates a lot of positive brand-awareness for us.
-We’ve found that users who come to us via Zapier convert 3.5 times better than other users.”
+We’ve found that users who come to us via Zapier convert 3.5 times better than other users."

 ### Increased ability to address sales prospects' needs

-As a collaborative task management tool, MeisterTask customers rely on their product to pull all-important project information into one spot.
-To do so, each new potential customer comes in with their needed integration as a priority and sales reps say they regularly get these during the evaluation stage.
+As a collaborative task management tool, MeisterTask customers rely on their product to pull all important project information into one spot.
+To do so, each new potential customer comes in with their needed niche integration as a priority.
+As a result, sales reps regularly field integration questions during the evaluation stage.

-“There’s no way we could build native integrations with all of these platforms ourselves, but luckily, we don’t have to.
-When such a question comes up, my standard reply is simply, ‘Chances are, you can set this up with Zapier,'" says Oliver Huebler, VP of Sales.
+"There’s no way we could build native integrations with all of these platforms ourselves, but luckily, we don’t have to.
+When such a question comes up, my standard reply is simply, 'Chances are, you can set this up with Zapier,'" says Oliver Huebler, VP of Sales.

 ![Zapier alongside MeisterTask native integrations](https://cdn.zapier.com/storage/photos/64e5ce958653e64d099b32d93dbb172f.png)